kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 Drum roll...
 633s!
 We are already doing better than a 5-nodes hive cluster.
-ON A LAPTOP, playing David Bowie songs to cover its fans noise, plugged to a 4K display, running Chrome with a few dozen tabs, and bout as many iTerm panes.
+ON A LAPTOP, playing David Bowie songs to cover its fans noise, plugged to a 4K display, running Chrome with a few dozen tabs, and about as many iTerm panes.
 So not particularly quiet.

 That was for the A variant.
 The C variant runs in 666 (!) seconds.